 Yes, you can study abroad at our campus in Dingle, Ireland and take courses such as TRS 336 Theology & Native Irish Spirituality and other special topics courses.
 Semesters abroad are usually 2-3 week intensive experiences.
 Studying abroad situates a course in a context that encourages experiential learning.
 It is also gives you an opportunity for intellectual, cultural and personal growth.

 Religious Studies graduates pursue careers in the non-profit sector at the community, national or international level; federal, state or local government in policy or administrative capacities; local or international business; teaching; campus and youth ministry; church administration; or go on to law school or graduate school in a variety of fields.

 Our graduates have obtained full-time positions with:

-Philosophy and Religious Studies students are encouraged to join our various student clubs and organizations which feature small-group discussions with faculty every week.
+Philosophy, Theology and Religious Studies students are encouraged to join our various student clubs and organizations which feature small-group discussions with faculty every week.
 Students also participate in field trips to academic conferences and graduate schools to which they might apply.

 Very often our Theology and Religious Studies majors are interested in a career in teaching, therefore, many of our students serve as teaching assistants and tutors.
 Others are interested in graduate school, social service, and campus ministry.
 Close interaction with full-time faculty and opportunities for independent studies round-out our student's plan of study.
 Our department suite features a comfortable conference room, study space, and socialization space where students always feel welcome.